Three-chromatic geometric hypergraphs: Tools

 \begin{itemize} \item $|\bigcup\limits_{i,j}S_{i}^j|\le f(k,l)$ \item For each vertex $v\in V\setminus \bigcup\limits_{i,j}S_{i}^j$ there is an $i\in [k]$ such that for each $j\in [l]$ there is an edge of $\prec_i$ from a vertex of $S_{i}^j$ to $v$. \end{itemize} \end{theorem}

 Note that disjointness is the real difficulty here, without it the theorem would trivially hold from repeated applications of Theorem \ref{thm:multi_essw_old}.
 We saw no way to derive Theorem \ref{thm:multi_essw_new} from Theorem \ref{thm:multi_essw_old}, but with an extra modification the proof goes through.
-The full proof of Theorem \ref{thm:multi_essw_new} can be found in Appendix \ref{app:essw}.
+The proof of Theorem \ref{thm:multi_essw_new} can be found in Section \ref{sec:esswproof}.